 Tutor LMS is one of the few multi-instructor-based eLearning solutions available.
 This means that one can run an educational platform independently, or multiple people can collaborate and create an educational institute.

 So when multiple instructors are involved, problems with sharing percentages may arise.
-To help avoid such issues, let’s look at the baked-in money management features in Tutor LMS that help you better manage your earnings.
+To help avoid such issues, let’s look at the baked-in money management features in Tutor LMS that helps you better manage your earnings.

 Automated Revenue Sharing & Fees Deduction